Xilinx/PYNQ/docs/source/pynq_package.rst

   * pynq.pmbus - PYNQ class for reading power measurements from PMBus
   * pynq.uio - Interacts directly with a UIO device
   * pynq.registers - Allows users to access registers easily
+  * pynq.utils - Functions for assisting with installation and testing

 Sub-packages: